-- You can combine Passover and Holi into a fun interfaith celebration as both holidays signify the arrival of spring and starting anew. - There are several Holi inspired activities such as The Color Run, which incorporates Holi like elements into a 5K race. - Visit our Holi site at https://holi.day.
+- You can combine Holi with other holidays for a fun interfaith celebration to signify the arrival of spring and starting anew. - There are several Holi inspired activities such as various color runs, which incorporate Holi-like elements into a 5K race. - https://hinduamerican.org/holi.
 It's quick reference site that's easy to share.
-There's also a link to download this guide on the site.
+There's a link to download this guide on the site as well a short animated explainer video about Holi.